iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.2/report.md

 > Does not give accurate numbers if total infected in some counties.
 Numbers are often misleading.<br> :date: __2020-11-08 22:56:07__

-> More work on the app is needed.
-Despite enabling Bluetooth, the app still ask for you to do so; then it hangs.
-Keep work on it.<br> :date: __2020-11-08 13:41:49__

-> concept is good. alas even with bluetooth on it didn't work. then again most of the people in my neighborhood refuse to get tested (I get tested) and/or aren't tech savvy so this app isn't useful for my neighborhood<br> :date: __2020-11-07 14:18:38__

 #### 1-star reviews